stennety/mywebsite/_posts/2017-09-19-what-is-type-erasure.md

 published: true
 title: What is Type Erasure?
 ---
 Type erasure means to remove explicit typing from a program at compile time.
-In other words, type constraints are only enforced at runtime and discarded at compile time.
+In other words, type constraints are only enforced at compile time and discarded at runtime.

 Here's an example, borrowed from [this post](http://www.baeldung.com/java-type-erasure):